shapeshed/jekyll.shapeshed.com/_posts/2007-12-05-inclusive_new_media_design.md

 ---
 layout: post
 title: Inclusive New Media Design
-excerpt: In January I will taking part in a research project aiming to identify the best ways to encourage designers and developers to make websites accessible to people with intellectual disabilities.
+description: In January I will taking part in a research project aiming to identify the best ways to encourage designers and developers to make websites accessible to people with intellectual disabilities.
 categories: [Accessibility]
 ---
 ## The Project